lorenzorota/meal_plan_money_py3/README.md

 ## Usage

-1. If you have no registered your QPilot credentials, do so by running the following:
+1. If you have not registered your QPilot credentials, do so by running the following:

     ```bash
     $ pipenv run python register.py